jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 (PiedPiper OR url:PiedPiper) (url:"flickr.com" OR has:media)

 You could then add additional ```url:``` terms to the second group for other image hosting services you wanted to capture.
 This also applies to video-hosting services – you would simply need to identify the structure used by links from that service and incorporate it into an additional url_contains term.

+### Product-specific operator notes and metadata ‘born-on-dates’:

+There are two historical Tweet APIs that enable searching the entire archive of publicly available Tweets:
++ Search Tweet APIs: enable instant searching from that archive.
++ Batched historical API: job-based, batched process that can provide Tweets at scale.

+#### Native media

+##### Batched historical:
++ February 2015 has:videos starts matching

+##### Search APis
++ August 2010 has:videos (Until February 2015, this Operator matches on Tweets with links to select video hosting sites such as youtube.com, vimeo.com, and vivo.com).
++ 2011 July 20 - has:media and has:images begin matching.
+Native photos officially announced August 9, 2010.

+#### Linked media
+##### Batched historical:
+February 2008 - HPT: has:links and url: begin matching.

+##### Search APis

++ October 2006 - Search: has:links
++ August 2010 has:videos (Until February 2015, this Operator matches on Tweets with links to select video hosting sites such as youtube.com, vimeo.com, and vivo.com).
++ July 2011 - has:media and has:images begin matching.
+Native photos officially announced August 9, 2010.
+February 2015 has:videos